Kingdom of Sicily: Demographics

-During the reign of Frederick II (1198-1250), the kingdom had a population of about 2.5 million.
+By the mid to late 13th century, estimates of the kingdom’s population range from 4 to perhaps 4.5 million, and given the proportion of mountain and pasture-land in the South, some districts must therefore have supported relatively large numbers of people.
 During the Hohenstaufen era, the Kingdom had 3 towns with a population of over 20,000 each.
 After the loss of the northern provinces in 1282 during the Sicilian Vespers and several natural disasters like the 1669 Etna eruption, the population of the Kingdom of Sicily was reduced.
 In 1803, the population of the Kingdom was 1,656,000.
 The main cities of the Kingdom at that time were Palermo, Catania, Messina, Modica, Syracuse.